fredfeldman/TransferPiwigoToDigikam/README.md

 My first public repository

-Used Github Chat to make this app.
+Used Github Chat to make this app, and compiled in Visual Studio Community 2026.

 I was able to run on my Piwigo website and got most of the files to my local computer.
 I had 89 files out of 9000 fail to transfer.
 Going to look into why the 89 files did not transfer.